Brighter-bits/AdventOfCode2025/README.md

 Actually, yes I'm going to brute force it and see what happens.

 The only problem is that I will need to XOR the buttons, which is a problem when using lists.
 This may be a bad idea, but I'm going to try and use binary.

+That actually worked really well.
+New problem, Joltage.
+It seems to be another simultaneous equation problem, which means I may have to break out numpy.